EeroAnt/CubeDraftSimulator/README.md

 Great segway.
 A database that does not need much more than an id, reference to the cards' main table id and image url.

 #### The picks
 I don't think that we have cards in the cube that affect the draft itself for now.
 I'll worry about those cards when it would happen or just decide not to add them.
 In the normal setting a pack consists of 15 cards and as the power levels of the cards are quite high overall, there is no difference necessary between the first couple of picks.
 So I think we could start with 10 points for the first three picks, 9 points for the 4th and the 5th and 8 for the following two and then descending after that on every card ending up in 0 points for the last pick.
-For commander packs (5 cards), think a straight forward 5-4-3-2-1 could work.
+For commander packs (5 cards), think a straightforward 5-4-3-2-1 could work.

 So I think that this table has columns of id, main table reference id, commander pick points and normal pick points.